AhmedML-Prog/Virtual-Memory-Simulation/readme.md

 ---

 ## Features
+- **Logical to Physical Address Translation**
+  - Translates logical addresses to physical addresses using page size.
+  - Displays the translation mapping.

 - **Demand Paging**
   Pages are loaded into physical memory only when accessed.

 - **Page Replacement Algorithms**
   - FIFO (First-In First-Out)
   - LRU (Least Recently Used)
+  - Optimal (Replace page that will not be used for longest time)

 - **Translation Lookaside Buffer (TLB)**
   - Caches recent page-to-frame translations